AndHope/Basileia-Romaion/patch-notes.md

 ## Events

 ## Buildings

 ## State traits & modifiers
 - add state_trait_ethiopian_highlands
 - fix and adjust some state traits
-- adjusted greenland, ontario and nunvat "prime land" and added fish and whales added more silk and wine to elysiums map data
+- adjusted greenland, ontario and nunvat "prime land" and added fish and whales
+- added more silk and wine to elysiums map data
+- Added more food industry buildings to better balance the world economy
+- adjusted various active pms to make use of the new early traditional production methods

 ## Balance changes
 - rebalanced various modifiers generally lowering the buff/debuff rates